X-Immersion/Ariel_Unreal_documentation/doc/Setup.md

 ## Prerequisites

-There is two different version of the plugin:
+There are two different versions of the plugin:
-* Compiled plugin (for Unreal engine 5.2 - 5.4)
+* Compiled plugin (for Unreal Engine 5.2 - 5.4)
 * Uncompiled plugin (for Unreal Engine 5.0+) *

 * You must have installed the **C++ Build tools for Unreal Engine** in order to run uncompiled version of the plugin, or if the Unreal Engine version is not the same as the plugin Engine version.
-Please read [this article](https://dev.epicgames.com/documentation/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine) for more information on how to install visual studio C++ build tools. <ins>**Do not forget to select your Engine version on the left side first!**</ins>
+Please read [this article](https://dev.epicgames.com/documentation/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine) for more information on how to install Visual Studio C++ build tools. <ins>**Do not forget to select your Engine version on the left side first!**</ins>

 ![select unreal version](/res/select_unreal_version.png)

 *To ensure that you have all build tools installed, try to create a new C++ Unreal Project and make sure that the Editor starts correctly.
-Once the editor is open, click on the compile button on the bottom right corner and ensure that the compilation succeeded:*
+Once the editor is open, click on the compile button in the bottom right corner and ensure that the compilation succeeded:*

 ![verify c++](/res/verify_cpp.png)